CumulusNetworks/docs/content/nvidia-air-v2/Custom-Topology.md

 {{<img src="/images/guides/nvidia-air-v2/JSONNetQExample.png" alt="">}}

-### DOT
+### DOT Files

 You can also create custom topologies in Air using a DOT file, which is the file type used with the open-source graph visualization software, Graphviz.
 DOT files are simple, customizable, text-based files.
 DOT files use the `.dot` file extension.

-{{%notice info%}}
+{{%notice infonopad%}}
 NVIDIA strongly recommends using JSON over DOT files due to improved validation, scalability, and broader adoption levels.
 {{%/notice%}}

-The following is an example of a simple topology with 1 spine, 2 leaf nodes, and 2 servers connected to each leaf.
+The following is an example of a simple topology with 1 spine, 2 leaf nodes, and 2 servers connected to each leaf:

 ```
 graph "Demo" {